chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/get-started.md

 Storybook in react native is a component that you can render in your app, as opposed to other framework versions where Storybook runs on its own.

-Because of this distinction we need a way to switch between the app and storybook.
+Because of this distinction we need a way to switch between the app and Storybook.
 To do this we use environment variables, and we'll go over that quickly now.

 <div class="aside">
 💡 See the <a href="https://docs.expo.dev/guides/environment-variables/">expo documentation</a> for more details on how to use environment variables.